krystallopez/KL-portfolio/Module Projects/TheSpoonful.md

 #### Works collaboratively with a wide range of people in different roles, internally and externally, with a positive attitude to inclusion & diversity

 For this project I worked with two other people, it has never been difficult for me to work in a group and collaborate with others.
 I find that for certain projects this is the easiest approach, especially with projects that require multiple stages of development.
-Throughout the time that I worked with my teammates on this project, we all worked together to establish effective lines of communications and talk to resolve any issues that we may have had.
-We held team meeting twice a week to discuss any tasks that we were working on and worked to solve any bugs that came up as well.
-I made myself available to my teammates whenever they needed.
+Throughout the time that I worked with my teammates on this project, we all worked together to establish effective lines of communication and talk to resolve any issues that we may have had.
+We held team meetings twice a week to discuss any tasks that we were working on and worked to solve any bugs that came up as well.
+I made myself available to my teammates whenever they needed me.

 ## Collaborators